 - Compliance-grade recordkeeping so administration doesn't collapse under eligibility complexity and audits.

-That combination is what turns “benefits” into a functioning system-one that can shape behavior before high-cost claims occur.
+That combination turns “benefits” into a functioning system—one that shapes behavior before high-cost claims occur.

 Why part-time workers can deliver outsized prevention ROI

 When you reduce friction and make the first step obvious, early wins can come quickly: better blood pressure control, earlier diabetes detection, improved adherence patterns, completed screenings, and faster MSK intervention.
-Those aren’t “wellness” outcomes in the abstract-they’re claim-shaping events.
+Those aren't abstract “wellness” outcomes.
+They're claim-shaping events.

 A quick evaluation checklist